The Searchers is a very good film about a very flawed man.

 Putting aside these comedic interludes, this is Wayne’s movie.
 He gives a fearless performance.
 Consider the scene where he meets Martin.
 While he’s all smiles around his family, when he sees Martin he goes cold.
 Martin is one-eighth Comanche.
 In a glance, Ethan identifies him as ‘the other’ and his bitterness bubbles to the surface.
 In Ethan, Wayne inhabits a disenfranchised, angry man.
 After battling on the losing side of a war, he longs for validation.
 In the Comanche he finds an outlet for his rage.
 Another war to fight.
 A chance to redeem himself.

-But of course, he’s beyond redemption.
-The now-famous closing shot illustrates this perfectly.
+But of course, he’s beyond redemption, as illustrated by the now-famous closing shot.
 As everyone enters the house, Ethan remains outside.
 He shifts his weight, watching the joy inside.
 In his eyes, we see a longing battling the unease.
 He turns and walks back toward the frontier alone.

 It’s this refusal to judge or redeem Wayne’s character that makes The Searchers resonate.
 Ethan has moments of compassion and heroism, but the film doesn’t allow for a contrived finale that sees him cured of his bigotry.
 Nor does it paint him as a one-dimensional villain incapable of recognizing his own shortcomings.
 Instead, we’re left to acknowledge Ethan’s nature and contemplate the role men like him played in the settling of the American West.